Part 1: Deep Dive - Spark Window Functions

 A window function in query processing is a function that processes a subset of data, often called window frame, over a large dataset.
 A window frame defines the boundaries (ie. start and end row) within which a window function is applied to a set of rows.

-For eg, if we have a dataset as [1, 2, 3, 4, 5], we want to calculate SUM over a window function frame that should include only 1 element before the current element, then our sum will be calculated in this way by the SUM window function,
+Consider column values as [1, 2, 3, 4, 5] and we want to calculate SUM over a window function frame that should include only one element previous the current element, then the sum will be calculated in this way by the SUM window function,

 For the first element (1), there are no elements before it, so the sum is 1.